Katri Hietala Recalls Early Days in Waters Township

 One of Mrs. Hietala’s earliest memories of the farm is the beautiful flower garden that stretched from the front of the house to the edge of the road.

 After they moved to the farm, Mr. Holmes cleared most of the land with a team of horses and hard work.
-By 1930 it had progressed for a mixed farm to a dairy enterprise.
+By 1930 it had progressed from a mixed farm to a dairy enterprise.
 Two to three years prior to shipping milk to the dairy at Copper Cliff, the family sold cream to the people in Copper Cliff.
 Cream or milk didn’t have to be pasteurized in those days.

 Until the 1920’s, highway roads were impassable in the winter.
 The children would ski to the railway tracks, leave their skis hidden in the snow, then walk on the tracks to the old 1A Waters school.
 The school was only one room, two cloakrooms, a large front porch and two outhouses “way out back”.
 The building was heated with a box stove in the winter, children seated near the stove roasted, while the ones sitting farther away froze, she recalls.
 There were about 40 children in grades one to eight with one teacher for all grades.

 Mrs. Hietala was about 11 or 12 when the family purchased their first car.
 Often the cars became mired on the roads after heavy rains and had to be hauled out with horses.
 In the spring they travelled with teams of horses or would walk to Copper Cliff.
 The swamp by Harju’s farm often flooded as well as the road near the Salo farm where the Government building now stands.